blakeblackshear/frigate/docs/docs/configuration/motion_detection.md

 The default motion settings should work well for the majority of cameras, however there are cases where tuning motion detection can lead to better and more optimal results.
 Each camera has its own environment with different variables that affect motion, this means that the same motion settings will not fit all of your cameras.

 Before tuning motion it is important to understand the goal.
-The optimal setup for motion detection would be that desired motion like people walking and cars driving but not detecting undesirable motion like grass moving, lighting changes, timestamps, etc.
+In an optimal configuration, motion from people and cars would be detected, but not grass moving, lighting changes, timestamps, etc. If your motion detection is too sensitive, you will experience higher CPU loads and greater false positives from the increased rate of object detection.
+If it is not sensitive enough, you will miss events.

-## Masking Out Known Motion Causes
+## Create Motion Masks

-The first step would be to mask out causes of motion that are known to not be objects.
-This includes things like timestamps, tree limbs, larger bushes, etc. More details can be found [in the masks docs.](/configuration/masks.md).
+First, mask areas with regular motion not caused by the objects you want to detect.
+The best way to find candidates for motion masks is by watching the debug stream with motion boxes enabled.
+Good use cases for motion masks are timestamps or tree limbs and large bushes that regularly move due to wind.
+When possible, avoid creating motion masks that would block motion detection for objects you want to track **even if they are in locations where you don't want events**.
+Motion masks should not be used to avoid detecting objects in specific areas.
+More details can be found [in the masks docs.](/configuration/masks.md).

 ## Prepare For Testing